suzan-jamesono6og/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
 It suggests that programmers should first focus on writing clear, correct, and maintainable code, and only optimize when profiling identifies specific areas that genuinely require improvement.
 This principle encourages a balanced approach to software engineering, where understanding the problem, designing for clarity, and adaptability are prioritized over speculative performance enhancements.

+# 2024-02-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute panic and stress.
+Write down your ideas, plans, deadlines, or any other relevant information in a planner or task list.
+Doing so will keep you organized and help ensure you don't forget anything important.
+You can also use tools like Trello, Asana, Todoist, etc. to manage your tasks and projects more effectively.